 By the way, if creating a weekly meal plan is a struggle then I highly reccomend looking into a meal planning service like Emeals.
 For only $5 a month Emeals delivers a meal plan and grocery list to your inbox every week.

 They offer a huge variety of meal plans.
 For example, you can choose a clean eating meal plan if you’re trying to simply eat healthier.
+They even have a keto meal plan.
+You can see my review of the keto meal plan in this post.

 Or try out the Paleo, low-carb, or low-calorie meal plan if your goal is to lose weight.